 Everything you need to know about Future from his baby mothers, to his love of Shakespeare.

-Future currently has four children with four different mothers.
-He has sons with Ciara, Jessica Smith and Brittni - and has a daughter with India J. He pays lots of child support!
+Future currently has six children by six different mothers.
+He pays lots of child support!
+He has sons with Ciara, Jessica Smith and Brittni - and has a daughter with India J. Another woman called Joie Chavis is currently pregnant with his next child, while another woman called Eliza Reign is also claiming she's pregnant with his 6th child.

 Its Nayvadius Cash!
 He was actually born with the name Nayvadius Wilburn but later had his name legally changed.

 Future is from Atlanta’s impoverished, crime-ridden Kirkwood neighbourhood in the US.

 Future started his career as a songwriter, penning hooks for fellow Atlanta artists such as Ludacris.
 However his big break came in 2011 when he wrote YC's hit single 'Racks'.
 The song took off, with major artists such as Lil Wayne, Wiz Khalifa, and Nelly choosing to remix the anthem.